 2:45 p.m. - 4:00 p.m.
-Security Master Plan
+Security Master Plan Presenter:

-Bob Camadia, GageBabcock & Associates, Inc. The implementation of a written Security Master Plan is essential to the management of an effective and efficient campus security program.
+Bob Cizmadia, GageBabcock & Associates, Inc. The implementation of a written Security Master Plan is essential to the management of an effective and efficient campus security program.
 A master plan outlines the strategic direction, operations, and technology goals and objectives, both short term and long term.
 Key elements and components, regarding the framework, preparation, and implementation of such a plan are discussed, especially pertaining to challenges and threats to our homeland security.
+Areas of Concentration:

-Safety, Security, Planning, Design & Construction Facilitating the Initial Stages of LEED
+Safety, Security, Planning,

+Design & Construction

+Facilitating the Initial Stages of LEED